 Figure 1.
 Left to Right: Leah C. Brown, Tracy C. Brown, and Aaron W. Brown

 The other discrete area of the site is a small, sandstone rockshelter located in the general vicinity of the school, but also historically related to the school in an unusual way.
 This rockshelter is approximately 20 feet wide, 5 feet high, and 18 feet deep (front to back).
 The floor is primarily soil that contains some chunks of breakdown rock—but no boulders that are evident at the soil surface.
-The soil floor is dusty like coal ash in some places and somewhat damp and compact in other places.
-Over the years, this rockshelter has been visited frequently by those local citizens who are aware of its presence, and this has resulted in a large, unattractive accumulation of bottles, cans, and other disposables in the rockshelter.
+The soil floor is dusty like wood ashes in some places and somewhat damp and compact in other places.
+Over the years, this rockshelter has been visited frequently by those local citizens who are aware of its presence, and this has resulted in a large, unattractive accumulation of modern bottles, cans, and other disposables on the soil surface inside the rockshelter.

 Sometime in the 19th century or early 20th century, a local citizen found evidence of a prehistoric occupation in this rockshelter, primarily in the form of lithic artifacts.
 Word of it eventually filtered down to the students who attended the nearby school.
 According to Snyder E. Roberts, the 20th century historian of Oliver Springs, some of the students at the old school were found to be absent from school in the morning or absent from class later in the day on various days throughout any given school year.
 Whenever a teacher discovered these absences, she would initiate a search for the missing children—only to find that they had quietly sneaked off the school grounds and over to the rockshelter to dig for projectile points/knives and other prehistoric artifacts.
 Apparently, this happened quite often over the years, establishing a clear and persistent historical and cultural connection between the school and the rockshelter.

 Figure 2.
-Recent Digger Hole in the Floor of the Rockshelter
+Recent Looter Hole in the Floor of the Rockshelter

 The irregular floor surface in the rockshelter today suggests quite a lot of other past digging has occurred, the floor undulations reflecting a combination of long-abandoned, small, shallow, open holes and associated backdirt piles.